Managing medication for long-term conditions

 • Reason for using the drug, for example: High blood pressure, pain, or iron deficiency

-What can help you remember to take the medication?
+What can you do to remember to take your medication?

 It may help to combine your medication with daily routines.
-If, for instance, you always take medication around the time when you brush your teeth, putting a reminder note or the package next to your toothbrush could help you remember to take it.
+Putting a reminder note or the package of medicine next to your toothbrush could help you remember to take your medicine if you always have to take it at the same time you brush your teeth.

 Putting notes on the refrigerator door or somewhere else that you frequently pass by is another good way of reminding yourself.
 If you organize your day using a calendar on your phone, you can set it to remind you with a notification, a ring tone or vibration.